How to Set Up a Corporate Makerspace

-A dedicated space where innovators self-organize, explore the latest technologies, and bring ideas to life through rapid prototyping.
+A dedicated space where teams self-organize, explore the latest technologies, and turn ideas into prototypes.
 Beyond equipment — a philosophy of experimentation, a community of makers, and a strategic innovation asset.

 More Than a Room Full of Gadgets

-But beyond technology, the makerspace represents a philosophy of experimentation that encourages the exploration of bold ideas.
-Its true power lies in growing a community of innovators who try new ideas, learn from failures, share their knowledge, and inspire others.
+But beyond technology, the makerspace represents a philosophy of experimentation that encourages bold ideas.
+Its true power lies in growing a community of innovators who try new things, learn from failures, share knowledge, and inspire others.
 With proper communication, it evolves into a symbol of innovation in the organization — the point of reference for creative discussions, technology exploration, and idea exchange.

-In the era of remote and hybrid work, having a dedicated space for innovation is more relevant than ever — it encourages remote teams to reconnect in person, innovate, exchange knowledge, and build cross-team networks.
-Described in Chapter 7.5 of Innovation Mode 2.0 by George Krasadakis, the makerspace serves as the technology provider for the prototyping and validation efforts across the organization.
+In the era of remote and hybrid work, having a dedicated space for innovation is more valuable than ever — it gives distributed teams a reason to reconnect in person, exchange knowledge, and build cross-team networks.
+Described in Chapter 7.5 of Innovation Mode 2.0 by George Krasadakis, the makerspace serves as the technology provider for the prototyping and validation work happening across the organization.

 Four Makerspace Formats for Different Innovation Needs